chapel-lang/chapel/doc/rst/language/spec/modules.rst

         }
       }

-   This will not conflict and will print out the value of ``C.x``, which is ``false``, because A's x is considered further away (it is made available to MainMod through `two` use statements instead of just one).
+   This code demonstrates a module (MainMod) using two modules, B and C.  Module C defines a symbol named x, while module B publicly uses another module, A, which also defines a symbol named x.
+The program as written will not conflict and will print out the value of ``C.x``, which is ``false``, because A's x is considered further away (it is made available to MainMod through `two` use statements instead of just one).
+Thus, it will generate the following output:

    .. code-block:: printoutput